Samantha Coogan

 Senior Lecturer, Department of Kinesiology and Nutrition Sciences

-Expertise: Diet, Human nutrition, Food science, Lifecycle nutrition, Community nutrition, Food & ethnic issues
+Expertise: Diet, Human nutrition, Food science, Lifecycle nutrition, Community nutrition, Global nutrition and cultural food practices

 Biography

-Samantha Coogan is a senior lecturer within the Department of Kinesiology and Nutrition Sciences, and serves as the director of the Didactic Program in Nutrition and Dietetics (DPND).
+Samantha Coogan is a senior lecturer within the Department of Kinesiology and Nutrition Sciences, and serves as the director of the Didactic Program in Dietetics (DPD).
 She has been licensed in Nevada as a registered dietitian nutritionist (RDN) since 2014.

-Coogan teaches human nutrition, sports nutrition, nutrition, health and ethnic issues, nutrition assessment, and medical nutrition therapy (MNT) within the B.S. in Nutrition Sciences undergraduate program.
+Coogan teaches human nutrition, sports nutrition, nutrition, global nutrition and cultural food practices, nutrition assessment, and medical nutrition therapy (MNT) within the B.S. in Nutrition Sciences undergraduate program.
 She has also taught in the areas of food science, lifecycle nutrition, and community nutrition.

 Coogan is a fellow of the Academy of Nutrition and Dietetics, is a past president of the Nevada Academy of Nutrition and Dietetics (NvAND), and is an active member of the Academy of Nutrition and Dietetics, Nevada Academy of Nutrition and Dietetics, and Nutrition and Dietetic Educators and Preceptors practice group.